Maximum principle for optimal control of stochastic evolution equations with recursive utilities: Appendix

-We only provide the estimates for $I_{1}$, $I_{3}$, $I_{5},$ and the other terms can be handled in a similar manner.
-For the sake of notation simplicity, we shall use $C_{1}$ to denote a constant independent of $\rho$ which may vary from line to line$.$\ For the $I_{1}$ term, in virtue of Proposition \ref{Myle4-7}, we have
+We only provide the estimates for $I_{1}$, $I_{3}$ and $I_{5}$, the other terms can be handled in a similar manner.
+For notational simplicity, we use $C_{1}$ to denote a constant independent of $\rho$, which may vary from line to line$.$ For the $I_{1}$ term, let $\alpha^{\prime}$ be the H\"{o}lder conjugate of $\alpha$, since $\lambda$ is an exponential martingale, we have